0x80/firestore-mobx/README.md

    dynamically, since both sub-collections would still reference the same type of documents.

 2. A collection without a query produces no documents.
-Retrieving all documents from a collection is not typically something you would do in a client-side application.
-By placing this restriction on collections it not only simplifies the logic but we avoid fetching a large collection by accident.
+The alternative would be to fetch all documents, but this is not typically something you would want to do in a client-side application.
+By placing this restriction on collections it not only simplifies the internal logic but we avoid fetching a large collection by accident.

-   If you have a relatively small collection, like an author's books and you want to fetch all of it, you can simply pass in a Firestore query that would include all documents.
+   If you have a relatively small collection, like an author's books, and you want to fetch all of it, you can simply pass in a Firestore query that would include all documents.
 For example `.orderBy("publishedAt", "desc")` or `.limit(999)`.
 You most likely want to apply some sort of ordering anyway.

 ## API